cegeka/simba-os/CONTRIBUTE.md

    the earliest compatible version for the api and the client.
 If there are no breaking changes in current release these can be copied from the previous release.

    Check the _pre-release_ checkbox if current release is not production ready.
+You can uncheck when the release has successfully passed the acceptance phase.